Further information

 Further information#

-How can we plot a function#
+How can you plot a function#

 It is possible to plot a function using sympy